 Carolina posts six NCAA 'B' cut times, breaks one school record

-Jason Memont begins his sixth season at South Carolina and first as associate head coach.
+Jason Memont begins his seventh season at South Carolina and second as associate head coach.
 He joined the Gamecock coaching staff in September of 2007 after spending the previous three seasons in the same capacity at William and Mary alongside head coach McGee Moody.

 In 2011, Memont saw Flach win his second straight bronze medal at the SEC Championships in the 500-yard freestyle and advance to the NCAA Championships, where he earned his first All-America certificate with a 15th-place finish.
 In addition, he helped sophomores Brooks Ross and Matt Columbus to finals appearances at the SEC Championships.
 In 2010, he helped Flach win the bronze medal at the SEC Championships in the 500 freestyle, qualifying for his first NCAA Championships.

 Memont was directly responsible for many of the top performances during his time at William and Mary.
 Memont also proved himself as a dedicated coach and recruiter for the Tribe.
 As head recruiter, he oversaw the two fastest classes in William and Mary history.
 The `09 and `10 classes accounted for 72% of the teams points at CAA Championships.

 Memont joined the Tribe after spending the previous two-and-a-half years as head coach of the YMCA North Shore swim team in Ipswich, Mass.
 Overseeing all swimmers age five-18, 20 of his swimmers went on to Division I programs under his guidance.
 He also coached five YMCA qualifiers during his tenure.